spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 #  all tests with running with  imx 708, but it works with all cameras. the only differents is with hight and autofocus

-#  the different option between rpi3 and 4 is -r 23.976
+#  the different option between rpi3 and 4 is -r 23.976 fps as input option for ffmpeg

-# rtsp-streaming rpicam pulse pipewire on rpi 3 rpi zw2 !!!
-24 h test sync

 #  may it works with aac free codec also

 #   all this exaples running for 24h stable sync

+# test rpi3 z2w armhf  24h stable av sync

       nice -n -11  rpicam-vid  --low-latency 1  -b 1000000  --codec libav --libav-format flv  --brightness 0.1 --contrast 1.0 --sharpness   1.0  \
       --profile=high --hdr=off --libav-video-codec h264_v4l2m2m --autofocus-mode manual --autofocus-range normal \